hooops/s3util/README.md

 * `s3util get --help` will show you how to use the get tool
 * `s3util put --help` will show you how to use the put tool

-**Note**: the default region is us-east-1 or the "classic" region.
-If you wish to download files from another region, s3util will just download no files.
-This is currently a bug in s3util, but if you specify `--region` you will find it downloads your files properly.

 ## Author

 Erik Hollensbe <github@hollensbe.org>